tufancal/goldbeck/README.md

-# Shopify w/ Vite
+# Dawn Theme customization - Goldbeck Design

-Boilerplate with folder structure for theme customization with Shopify.
+This is a theme customization for Goldbeck Design based on the Dawn theme.